SAP-samples/teched2024-DA180/exercises/ex02/README.md

 1. Log On to your SAP Datasphere tenant.</p>
 2. Select the menu option Data Builder on the left-hand side.
 In case you are being asked, select your space (e.g. GE12345)</p>
-3. Create a new folder to organize the entities you will create in this jump-start session.
-Enter "TECHED2024-DA180" as business name and confirm.
+3. Create a new folder to organize the entities you will create in this jump-start session by navigating to the "+"-icon on the right and enter "TECHED2024-DA180" as business name and confirm.
 A new folder is displayed in the object list.
 <br>![](images/00_00_0001.png)

 4. Select the option ***New Table***.